 And then to read the release notes for the version of redundancy you plan on implementing (below is a link to the latest version, v20.5.)

 I hope the above tips about using Rockwell’s ControlLogix redundancy, and the links to the product manuals is helpful.
-If you have any comments, questions, or corrections please leave them with us by using the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections please leave them with us by using the “post a comment or question” link below.